rust-crates/ergo/README.md

 # Ergo: making rust's ecosystem more ergonomic, therefore more fun.

 Ergo is an effort to unify the rust ecosystem at critical sections.
-It is currently focused on improving the cli ergonomics.
+It is currently focused on improving the Command Line Interface (CLI) ergonomics.
 To accomplish this it will create _multiple targeted conglomeration_ crates, each one with it's own documentation and integration tests ensuring that the underlying libraries do not break upstream users.

 @autron said it best in the
 [rust 2018 roadmap](https://github.com/aturon/rfcs/blob/roadmap-2018/text/0000-roadmap-2018.md#cli-apps)